And welcome to this the second issue for 2006 of the International Journal of Narrative Therapy and Community Work.

-This paper describes an approach to community work informed by narrative ideas that we hope will be of relevance to practitioners in a wide-range of contexts.
+The second section of this journal issue describes an approach to community work informed by narrative ideas that we hope will be of relevance to practitioners in a wide range of contexts.
 Over the last year, a number of Aboriginal communities, which are experiencing hard times, have been exchanging stories.
 These are stories about special skills, special knowledge, about hopes and dreams and the ways that people are holding onto these.
 They are stories that honour history.
 This article describes the thinking that has informed this process.
 It also contains extracts of stories and messages from different communities.

-This paper describes a novel approach to parent-children conflicts.
-It has been developed in response to situations when the present is particularly vexatious or where parties are passionately committed to their respective position which requires each to either defend it, or attack the rectitude of the other, and where to relent or even hesitate would risk loss of face.
+The third section of this journal consists of two further practice-based papers.
+Judith Milner recounts the story of how a group of parents, who were caring for children whose behaviour had been sexually concerning or harmful, transformed their lives and, in the process, transformed a service.
+And David Epston, Cherelyn Lakusta and Karl Tomm describe a novel approach to parentchildren conflicts.
+This approach has been developed in response to situations when the present is particularly vexatious or where parties are passionately committed to their respective position which requires each to either defend it, or attack the rectitude of the other, and where to relent or even hesitate would risk loss of face.

 It is a diverse collection of papers!

 We hope they support the work that you are doing in your context and we very much look forward to receiving your feedback.

 We would like to acknowledge the Kaurna people who are the Traditional Custodians of the Land on which Dulwich Centre stands.
 We would also like to pay respect to the Elders of the Kaurna Nation, both past and present, and extend that respect to other Aboriginal Australians and Torres Strait Islanders.